Bisarra (Moroccan Fava Bean Soup)

 Growing up in Olympia, Washington, there weren’t a ton of Arab markets to shop at.
 Who am I kidding?
 There were no Arab markets to shop at.

 That meant driving an hour plus up to Seattle (to a shop called Pacific Food Importers) to find dried fava beans to make our Bisarra.
+And you better believe my dad was making that trip only a few times a year, and stocking up on enough beans to last months.

 The local Arab market down the street has 4 pound bags for $4.
 You really can’t beat that.
 If they’re not available anywhere close to you, you can find them online here.